 Authentication manager

-If you want to manage the authentication process yourself, use the AuthenticationManager
+If you do not want to use the Authenticator toolkit component, you can manage the authentication process in your application code using the AuthenticationManager

-that is available as a static property on the ArcGISEnvironment
+.
+This is a static property of the ArcGISEnvironment

 .